-Do not mount a bird house close to a vegatable garden unless the birds you are trying to attact are insectivores.
+Do not mount a bird house close to a vegetable garden unless the birds you are trying to attract are insectivores.
 Insect eating birds will help to reduce the number of harmful bugs that destroy your garden plants and vegetables.
 Attracting seed eating birds will not be as beneficial, as they can find newly planted seeds in your garden that have been planted 1/2" inch in the ground.

 Be careful not to place a bird house too close to a bird feeder, causing many birds to congregate and come close to the mother bird and her eggs.

 Bird House Materials

 Wood is the best material to use for a bird house.
 Regardless of the type of bird you are trying to attract, wood is the most blended and abundant substance in nature that a bird will make use of.
 Building a wooden bird house and placing it next to a tree or shrub with similar wood texture will make the bird feel that the structure is part of nature.

 Wood is durable, has good insulating qualities, and is porous, which means it breathes.
 Wood thickness should be at least 1/2" thick.
 Solid wood is preferable, but plywood will also do.
 Avoid pressboard or any other pressure and chemical wood.
 Pine and cedar are durable and affordable.
 Hard woods such as Mahogany are good too, but more expensive.

 For pole mounted bird houses, the pole used should be made from metal to stop the threat of cats, squirrels and raccoons from gripping the pole and climbing up.
 If a wooden pole is used, it should be equipped with a predator guard.